-The School of Health Sciences (SHS) Student Awards recognise a student’s academic achievement and excellent contribution in practice during their time at SHS.
-Student awards are determined by SHS Assessment Boards.
+The School of Health & Psychological Sciences (SHPS) Student Awards recognise a student’s academic achievement and excellent contribution in practice during their time at SHPS.
+Student awards are determined by SHPS Assessment Boards.

 Academic achievement awards

 An academic achievement award may be given to a student that:

 - performed well in a module (i.e. obtained highest mark)

 - recognition of a student who made active strides in their programme to improve performance through hard work and commitment.